 wax as an electrical insulator

-Is it safe to use paraffin wax as an electrical insulator?
+Is it safe to use wax as an electrical insulator?

-paraffin is a good insulator, but it also is good at burning…. so there is doubt about that
+paraffin wax is an electrical insulator, but it also is good at burning…. so there is doubt about that

 I have a makeshift little battery-powered electrical project and I want to seal up some wires to prevent crossing and just make it a bit more efficient.